 What are the contraindications with Acarbose?

-- Hypersensitivity reactions such as rash or difficulty breathing after taking the medication previously
+• hypersensitivity reactions like rash or breathing difficulties, after using the medication before.

 Acarbose for reactive hypoglycemia?